Huudle/design.labfusion.ai/docs/entities.md

 ## Overview

-This document outlines the database structure and relationships for the labfusion.ai conversational AI system's first version (MVP).
+This document outlines the database structure and relationships for the labXpert.ai conversational AI system's first version (MVP).
 Each entity is designed to support multi-level organization, workspace isolation, conversational recipe management, proactive safety, standard enforcement, education, and organizational memory access.
 In this MVP, organizations and workspaces are pre-created by developers.

 ## Entities